 Use a permanent marker and a yardstick to draw a straight line at the top of your cassette tape.
 This your mix tapes personalized label!
 Then use the Sharpie marker to hand write the title of your cassette.
 So many fun ideas for this part!

 You’re almost done!
 I love to use straps from the reusable shopping bags, but if you are not reusable bag hoarder like me, ribbon, yarn, twine, or even strips of cloth will work perfectly.
 Cut each strap to be 15 inches long, and hot glue each strap to the top, back of the cassette tape.
 You are making a sandwich board cassette tape to wear over your chest.
 So fancy!
 Do a quick test to make sure the length works for you, and if so, hot glue the end of the straps to the other side of the board you cut out in step 1.

-Do you love my cassette tape costume as much as I do?!
+Do you love the DIY cassette tape costume as much as I do?!
 I sure hope so!
-Are you an Amazon Prime lover too?
 Oh and what would you name your mix tape?
 I’d love to hear…

 If you’re looking more easy DIY cardboard costumes, don’t miss:

 Note: This post was sponsored by Amazon in partnership with Forward Influence.
 However, all thoughts and opinions are my own.